SpenceKonde/AVR-Guidance/BestPractices.md

 * Use Blink-Without-Delay techniques and millis() for timing.
   * Unless you're doing a very short delay, and/or want it to block until the delay is over.
 One should never busy-wait for millis() timekeeping - that's just a less precise delay()!
 * Use fast digitalRead/Write/pinMode where possible and supported.
+* If you fork a library on github...
+  * If it's temporary - just for making a PR - delete it after the PR was accepted.
+PRing bug-fixes is a good-citizen thing to do.
+  * If it's for long-term personal use, modify the README.md to say that, and that you don't recommend others use it.
+  * If it's for public consumption, modify the README.md to describe the changes you've made and, preferably, why.

 ## Less-basics